starestar/limcstat.github.io/images/Readme.md

-Every image is made by Spatial statistics Lab or geostat.jpg https://commons.wikimedia.org/wiki/File:Annual_Average_Temperature_Map.png
+Here is list of image reference which is not made by Spatial statistics Lab.

+geostat.jpg
+https://commons.wikimedia.org/wiki/File:Annual_Average_Temperature_Map.png